kokizzu/zig-gamedev/README.md

 The original repo spawned in July 2021 by [Michal Ziulek](https://github.com/michal-z).
 This is the main development repo for the [zig-gamedev libraries](https://github.com/zig-gamedev#libraries) and [sample applications](#sample-applications-native-wgpu).

-Libraries now live in their own repositories and are consumed using Zig's package manager.
-Git submodules are also included in this repo for developer convenience but are not required to build.
-Users that wish to use the submodules instead of remote packages can replace build.zig.zon with dev.build.zig.zon.

 ## Getting Started

 - Download and install [Git LFS](https://git-lfs.com)
-- Download and install [anyzig](https://github.com/marler8997/anyzig) (recommended) or get a Zig compiler by some other means.
+- Download and install [anyzig](https://github.com/marler8997/anyzig) (recommended) or get a compatible Zig compiler by some other means.
 - Clone this repo `git clone git@github.com:zig-gamedev/zig-gamedev.git && cd zig-gamedev`
-- (Optional) Get the submodules and use them instead of the package manager `git submodule update --init && mv build.zig.zon backup.build.zig.zon && mv dev.build.zig.zon build.zig.zon`
+- Initialise library submodules `git submodule update --init`

 Build and run a sample app:
 ```sh